ucbi/graphql_document/README.md

 ## Better DX for internal GraphQL queries

-The goal of this package is to improve the developer experience of making GraphQL calls in Elixir by calling directly into GraphQL libraries such as [Absinthe](https://hex.pm/packages/absinthe) without making API calls.
+The goal of GraphQLDocument is to improve the developer experience of making GraphQL calls in Elixir by calling directly into GraphQL libraries such as [Absinthe](https://hex.pm/packages/absinthe) without making API calls.